shienlong/shienlong.github.io/unbalanced_data.md

   - This procedure repeated k times with diff group of observations treated as validation set.
   - For each iteration, **exclude the sample to use as validation dataset**.
 Then oversample remaining minority class.
 Now not using same data for training and validation.
   - Other methods for oversample: SMOTE but does not deal with cross validation.

+  ## Stratified Cross Validation
+  - Cross-validation article in Encyclopedia of Database Systems says:

+Stratification is the process of rearranging the data as to ensure each fold is a good representative of the whole.
+For example in a binary classification problem where each class comprises 50% of the data, it is best to arrange the data such that in every fold, each class comprises around half the instances.

+About the importance of the stratification, Kohavi (A study of cross-validation and bootstrap for accuracy estimation and model selection) concludes that:

+stratification is generally a better scheme, both in terms of bias and variance, when compared to regular cross-validation. --Baumann